-- 4.1 Communication and Disclosure-When issuing communications under this standard, the actuary should comply with ASOP No. 41.
+- 4.1 Disclosure-When issuing communications under this standard, the actuary should refer to ASOP No. 41.
 In addition, the actuary should disclose the following items: - a. the source(s) of the data; - b. whether the actuary reviewed the data and, if not, any resulting limitations on the use of the actuarial work product; - c. the extent of the actuary's reliance on data and other information relevant to the use of data supplied by others; - d. any material judgmental adjustments or assumptions that the actuary applied to the data, or are known by the actuary to have been applied to the data, to allow the actuary to perform the analysis; - e. any limitations on the use of the actuarial work product due to uncertainty about the quality of the data; - f. any unresolved concerns the actuary may have about the data that could have a material effect on the actuarial work product; - g.
-(1) the existence of results that are highly uncertain or have a potentially material bias of which the actuary is aware due to the quality of the data; and (2) the nature and potential magnitude of such uncertainty or bias, if they can be reasonably determined: - h. the disclosure in ASOP No. 41, section 4.2, if any material assumption or method was prescribed by applicable law (statutes, regulations, and other legally binding authority);
+(1) the existence of results that are highly uncertain or have a potentially material bias of which the actuary is aware due to the quality of the data; and (2) the nature and potential magnitude of such uncertainty or bias, if they can be reasonably determined; and - h. any conflicts that arose from complying with applicable law, regulation, or other binding authority.